50 Interesting & Fun Facts About Minnesota State to Know

 It was the 32nd state

-People had been living in Minnesota earlier than that.
-However, the state's cold temperatures and large stretches of landscape slowed immigration until the second half of the 19th century.
+People have been living in Minnesota long before that, though.
+However, the state's cold temperatures and large stretches of land slowed immigration until the second half of the 19th century.

 It's also called the "The Land of 10,000 Lakes"